Personal Branding Tips for Social Media

 An expert is not a status to aspire to, rather, it is a journey in your field that you grow with as the industry changes.
-I think there are a lot of people out there who throw this term around loosely without truly achieving “expert” status at any one thing, only the next “hot thing.”
+Unfortunately, there are a lot of people out there who throw this term around loosely without truly achieving expert status at any one thing, only the next new trend or hot thing.
 I was behind the social media revolution from the beginning.
 I understand technology and am also part of the digital revolution.

 What excites you about using social media to grow your business?

 What excites me is leveraging social media to help build a business’s brand presence.
-I get excited when my clients get press hits.
+I get excited when my clients get press mentions.
 Nothing in this world excites me more than getting a Google alert with my client’s name in it.
 I immediately start pasting up the press clipping for them and share the press mention.

 What do you think are the most common mistakes business owners make when it comes to social media marketing?